basler/gst-plugin-pylon/README.md

 ```
 gst-launch-1.0 pylonsrc pfs-location=custom-Nodemap-config.pfs ! videoconvert ! autovideosink
 ```

+**Important:** Using this property will result in overriding the camera features set by the `user-set` property if also specified.

 An example on how to generate PFS files using pylon Viewer is documented in [Chapter Overview of the pylon Viewer](https://docs.baslerweb.com/overview-of-the-pylon-viewer#camera-menu) in the Basler product documentation.